-- Giant, Ibus Bus – This is the more expensive of the bus companies but they are also running smaller buses The cost is about 18 USD One bus leaves at 8 am from Ho Chi Minh and has only 9 seats and another bus leaves at 9:45 am with just 18 seats.
+- Giant Ibis Bus – This is the bus company’s more expensive, but they also run smaller buses.
+The cost is about 18 USD.
+One bus leaves at 8 am from Ho Chi Minh and has only 9 seats, and the other leaves at 9:45 am with just 18 seats.
 The bus also has free wifi.
 The advantage, of course, is the border should be quicker with fewer people to process on the bus.
 You can find out more about them and their schedule by clicking here.

-- The Sinh Tourist – This is a larger bus company that runs a lot of routes throughout Vietnam and also in Cambodia.
+- The Sinh Tourist – This larger bus company runs many routes throughout Vietnam and Cambodia.
 They are cheaper than the other two options at 14 USD.
 You can find out more about them and their schedule by clicking here.